adamzap/dwelling-of-duels/README.md

 hosted.
 In testing, this will be `localhost`, while in production it will probably be something like `http://dwellingofduels.net`.
 This should not have a trailing slash.
+- `winners_month_override` allows you to force a specific month to appear as the winners block at the top of the page.
+Only needed if you run two duels at the same time, like we did in Aug 2022 for Free + Dreamcast duels.
+- `latest_month_override` changes which duel is considered 'in voting'.
+This is the duel that gets sliders on its page, as well as being redirected to from the `/voting` route and other 'vote now' buttons.
+Only noticeable if `voting` is set to `on`.

 The `deadline_*` settings refer to the voting deadline when `voting` is set to `on` and the submission deadline when `voting` is set to off.